-This vehicle may be equipped with a flushing system for the black-water holding tank.
-When draining your sewer tank, attach a water hose to the sewer spray connection.
+This vehicle may be equipped with a flushing system for the black-water holding tank (Figure 13-12).
+When draining your sewer tank, attach a water hose to the tank flush connection.
 After the tank is drained, leave the gate valve "open" and open the water valve to allow water to spray inside the black-water tank.
 This will clean the inside of the tank of any debris that may be left inside the tank.
 After this procedure is done, disconnect the freshwater hose and close the gate valve.